Smoked and Grilled Chicken Quarters

 Watch it carefully to make sure it does not burn.

 When the chicken quarters reach 165-170°F, they are finished cooking and are ready to eat.
-If you are cooking multiple pieces, do a final temperature check on every piece of chicken using a Thermapen to make sure it is at least 165°F in the thickest part and safe to serve to your guests.
+If you are cooking multiple pieces, do a final temperature check on every piece of chicken using a Thermapen or similar instant read meat thermometer to make sure it is at least 165°F in the thickest part and safe to serve to your family and/or guests.

 Serve the chicken quarters immediately when they are finished cooking.